 I put mi thin bush coat over the back of the only broken chair in the place and then put mi 2 cases under the bed and sat on the edge of the rickety chair surveying the stained mattress.

-'I hope no one pissed on that.', I thought as I stared at it in disbelief.
+'I hope no one pissed on that', I thought as I stared at it in disbelief.
 I decided to turn it over to see how the other side was but it looked like it had been turned on many previous occasions.
 I pulled out one of mi cases and found a couple of clean linen sheets which I promptly covered the mattress with.
 Then I knocked all the dust out of the pillow and dropped into a brand new pillowcase.
-The foisty smell still emenated out of the pillow so I gave it a couple more whacks with mi flat hand and threw it into place.
+The foisty smell still emanated out of the pillow so I gave it a couple more whacks with mi flat hand and threw it into place.
 The corners of the small room had large cobwebs growing across them but I decided I'd knock 'em down later.
 I kicked off mi good shoes which were now covered in red dust and very carefully lay on mi back on the rickety old iron-framed bed.

 I lay there staring at the corrugated iron roof until I heard the sound of the cowbell ringing.
 When the cowbell stopped ringing I made mi way across the dusty yard to the main house.
 Old Burt was standing under the tank stand at a small homemade table with an old aluminum dish full of brown water washing his face and neck.
 After he finished he threw the dirty water over the fence into the vegetable patch.